The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Thea Sharrock.
 Perf.
 Emilia Clark, Sam Claflin, Vanessa Kirby, Jenna Coleman.
 Warner Bros., 2016.
 Based on the novel by Jojo Moyes.

-Synopsis: A young white woman, Lou (Emilia Clark), helps take care of a recently paralyzed white man, Will (Sam Claflin).
+Synopsis: A young woman, Lou (Emilia Clark), helps take care of a recently paralyzed man, Will (Sam Claflin).
 In a brief montage scene almost halfway through the film, Lou visits a public library to research activities for quadriplegics, to try and get Will out of his depression.

 Role Call: Uncredited female as Librarian — Information Provider (female)